-- EVS 1181 Conventional and Pretreatment Water Technology 3 credits - EVS 2891 Hydrology and Quality of Water 4 credits - EVS 2892 Comparative Sampling and Analysis Methods 3 credits - EVS 2930 Special Topics: Wastewater Treatment Operator C Course 4 credits - EVS 2931 Special Topics: Water Treatment Operator C Course 4 credits - EVS 2942L Environmental Science Technology Practicum 1-4 credits
+- EVS 2891 Hydrology and Quality of Water 4 credits - EVS 2930 Special Topics: Wastewater Treatment Operator C Course 4 credits - EVS 2931 Special Topics: Water Treatment Operator C Course 4 credits - EVS 2942L Environmental Science Technology Practicum 1-4 credits & - BOT 1000 Principles of Plant Growth 3 credits - BOT 2010C Botany I 4 credits, 3 hours lecture, 3 hours lab - PLS 1021C Applied Agricultural Chemistry 3 credits - GCO 2431 Golf and Landscape Irrigation 3 credits

-- Water or wastewater operators with at least a C level license may qualify for up to 16 elective credits for their license after earning 15 credit hours in the program at FGC. - All courses, except the elective practicum, may be taken online. - Courses noted with an asterisk () are part of the Water Quality Technician College Credit - Course noted with two asterisks () may be taken up to three times for a maximum of 12 credits.
+- Water or wastewater operators with at least a C level license may qualify for up to 16 elective credits for their license after earning 15 credit hours in the program at FGC. - Courses noted with an asterisk () are part of the Water Quality Technician College Credit Certificate.

+• Course noted with two asterisks () may be taken up to three times for a maximum of 12 credits.